mars0i/depniche/doc/brainstorm2.md

 cf. Idris2 HashMap:
 https://github.com/Z-snails/idris2-hashmap/tree/main

+Oh--no need for maps.
+Idris and Haskell have updatable records.
+See `src/IdrisDocRecordEx.idr` in my LearnIdris project.

 Note though that whatever the world is---whatever the niche container is---you can make it type safe.
 It's a list or whatever of niches.

+---

+So going back to my original idea of treating niches as types, I don't think you can make a type that's a record (and then updated it to perform niche construction), but you can embed a record in a type (because this is dependent types), and then presumably create a new type by updating the record.

+Oh wait.
+Records are types.
+No but fields are not by default types.
+They are typed, but the data in them is not usually a type.